fimion/alex-party/posts/first-post.md

 ---
 title: First post
-excerpt: My first post.
+excerpt: Hello world!
 date: 2019-03-30T02:29:42.649Z
 ---
-Hello world!

-I'm rebooting my blog as a gridsom site. because it's like gatsby but for vue... or at least that is my understanding.
+I'm rebooting my blog as a gridsome site. because it's like gatsby but for vue... or at least that is my understanding.
 Let's see how this goes....